josh-collinsworth/joco-sveltekit/src/lib/content/posts/introducing-svelte-comparing-with-react-vue.md

 - In React and Vue, you need to wrap conditional elements in HTML and/or stringify them.
 Svelte lets you put whatever otherwise valid markup you want inside of `#if` blocks, and doesn't require you to tie them to an element, either.

 <SideNote>

 The accessibility of this toggle button example is questionable, for the sake of brevity.
-I recommend Heydon Pickering's <a href="https://inclusive-components.design/toggle-button/" rel="external">Building Inclusive Toggle Buttons</a> for more info.
+I recommend Heydon Pickering's [Building Inclusive Toggle Buttons](https://inclusive-components.design/toggle-button) for more info.

 </SideNote>

 #### Comparing form bindings